Skip to content

 Product and Innovation

 Decarbonization applies to what companies sell, not just how they operate.
-Redesigning products to use recycled or lower-impact materials, extending lifespans, and minimizing waste supports a circular approach that lowers emissions throughout the value chain.
+Redesigning products to use recycled or lower-impact materials, extending lifespans and minimizing waste supports a circular approach that lowers emissions throughout the value chain.

 Government and Policy-Led Decarbonization Strategies